isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-have-bones/index.md

 The segments of the exoskeleton in the arthropod are joined using joints to allow it to move up and down.
 Therefore, the muscles that are attached to the exoskeleton tend to contract allowing the spider to move its legs inward.
 However, the spider lacks muscles that would otherwise extend its legs back (outward) to their default position.
 Therefore, the creature use its blood and other bodily fluids to push the legs outward.

-Whenever the spider loses excessive bodily fluid, it'll lack the required pressure ( [hydraulic)](https://science.howstuffworks. com/transport/engines-equipment/hydraulic. htm) for moving its legs outwards.
+Whenever the spider loses excessive bodily fluid, it'll lack the required pressure ( [hydraulic)](https://science.howstuffworks.com/transport/engines-equipment/hydraulic.htm)for moving its legs outwards.
 You'll notice the spider lying on its back and its legs in a curled up position.

 ##  **How****Spiders ****Molt**

 Spiders will move from one point to another through muscle contraction - these will be attached to the exoskeleton on the outer part of the arthropod.
-The spider's exoskeleton is composed of different cuticle layers - that are made from chitin (polysaccharide) and [proteins](https://science.howstuffworks. com/life/cellular-microscopic/cell3. htm).
-This allows the cuticle structure to be layered like a [plywood](https://home.howstuffworks.
+The spider's exoskeleton is composed of different cuticle layers - that are made from chitin (polysaccharide) and [proteins](https://science.howstuffworks.com/life/cellular-microscopic/cell3.htm).This allows the cuticle structure to be layered like a [plywood](https://home.howstuffworks.

-com/home-improvement/remodeling/question154. htm) grain.
+com/home-improvement/remodeling/question154.htm) grain.

 Therefore, the cuticle structure is very strong for protection while also preventing the spider from losing fluids excessively and drying out.
 This would in turn prevent effective movement in the arthropod.
 But the cuticle won't grow like the human tissue or bones (endoskeleton) and thus it must be shed off as the spider continues to develop and grow.